ClaspTV/react-native-vizbee-sender-sdk/README.md

 ## Developer guide

-Get detailed instructions for integrating this React Native Vizbeee Sender from the [Vizbee console](https://console.vizbee.tv)
+Once you are setup, you can get further instructions for integrating this React Native Vizbeee Sender from the [Vizbee console](https://console.vizbee.tv)